 More recently, the artist gave a TEDx Talk at Venice Beach titled ‘Why I’m A Vegan’ to discuss the cognitive dissonance of eating meat.

 Sharing his passion for vegan food, Moby opened vegan restaurant Little Pine in 2015 in Los Angeles and donated all profits to animal rights organisations.

-Moby proudly lets the world know he is vegan for life with a number of tattoos on his arms and neck, inked by fellow vegan, Kat Von D.
+Moby proudly lets the world know he is vegan for life with a number of vegan tattoos on his arms and neck, inked by celebrity tattoo artist and former vegan, Kat Von D.

 2. Joaquin Phoenix